Using a Dash Cam

 Proper data management is key for dash cam users, including aspects like data retention policies, managing storage capacity, and best practices for organizing and securing footage.

 Dash cams store footage on memory card storage, such as SD or microSD cards, making it crucial to use reliable options to avoid data loss.
+High-endurance cards are recommended because dash cams write continuously and standard cards can fail under that workload.

 Imagine recording vital footage only to lose it due to faulty storage—having dependable SD card storage can make all the difference.

 Reliable SD card storage ensures that important incidents are recorded without issues.
+Loop recording overwrites oldest files when the card is full, so locking or backing up important clips promptly is essential.

 Some dash cams also feature remote backup options with cloud storage for added safety, allowing users to access footage from anywhere.
+Wi-Fi or LTE uploads can protect evidence even if the device or card is later lost or damaged.

 Data encryption and encryption protocol help protect the data stored on dash cams, ensuring that sensitive footage is secure from unauthorized access.
+This is especially important for fleet and rideshare use where driver or passenger privacy may apply.

 6. Journey Logs for Personal or Business Use